MA in Global Policy

 MA in Global Policy with Specialization in Developmental Policy

 The Master of Arts in Global Policy (MGP) program immerses students in the fast-growing fields of global policymaking, implementation, and evaluation, preparing them for careers in government, international organizations, nongovernmental organizations, and the private sector.
 The MGP is a rigorous three-term program that provides students with core training in essential methods of policy analysis, contextual knowledge regarding global institutions and politics, and in-depth understanding of challenges and opportunities in their chosen specialization.
-Currently, the program offers specializations in Environment, Development, and Health.
+Currently, the program offers specializations in Environmental Policy, Developmental Policy, and International Public Health Policy.

 In addition to coursework in their chosen specialization, students complete a set of universal requirements, including core courses on quantitative analysis, international economics, diplomacy and negotiation, and policy analysis, in addition to a capstone seminar in which research teams carry out projects contracted by real-world clients.
 They can also demonstrate expertise in a region by earning a graduate certificate through one of the Pardee School’s regional centers and programs.